-

 Confessions of a Sports Parent: Sports Balance

-We know there is no rule book for those of us who are parents.
-We learn on the fly, with many cultural influences affecting our decisions and values.
-Not to mention our personal history, both positive and negative.
-Furthermore, for those of us who have children playing sports, the same premise existsā¦there isn’t a rule book, yet the same influences exist.
-Gone are the days of signing up at your local league, and you play a season for just that team alone.
+We know there is no rule book for parents.
+We learn on the fly, and many cultural influences affect our decisions and values, not to mention our personal history, both positive and negative.
+Furthermore, for those of us who have children playing sports, the same premise exists…there isn’t a rule book, yet the same influences exist.
+Gone are the days of signing up at your local league and you play a season for just that team alone.
 The rise of travel and specialization has changed the landscape of youth sports.
-As a result, most of us are trying to navigate an ever-changing world of youth…
+As a result, most of us are trying to navigate an ever-changing world of youth sports to ensure our children…

 -